Formation Of Anders Army

 No longer were the soviets their captures, their masters, the workers of oppression against them.

-Stunned and jubilant at this new found freedom, they hurried to the recruiting stations.
-Many used all manner of resourcefuless in getting a place on the trains that the Soviets put on to take them there.
+Stunned and jubilant at this new found freedom, they hurried to the recruiting stations of Anders army.
+Many used all manner of resources in getting a place on the trains that the Soviets put on to take them there.

-People rushed to places that were known to have Polish units being formed there - in Buzuluk, Totskoye, Tatishchevo.
+People rushed to places that were known to have units of Anders Army being formed there - in Buzuluk, Totskoye, Tatishchevo.

 All types of people traveled, the young, the old, the sick, the women.
 Their clothing was often rags, some travelled in Polish uniforms, some in civilian clothes, some in sandals, others in boots and yet some even came barefoot.
 There were some with chests, others with suitcases and even more with a simple knotted piece of cloth with the bare minimum of belongings in it.